Myres Castle: Architectural history from 1530

 The castle itself originated circa 1530 as a Z-plan fortress, perhaps designed by its owner John Scrimgeour, and has an ochre harled exterior with some exposed grey ashlar stonework on its square tower added in 1616.
 The tower is adorned with garland stonework, heraldic relief with carved initials and a parapet.
 The basement course appears to be an older, possibly 14th-century piece, due to its Romanesque barrel-vaulted construction, and clear architecture of a medieval kitchen.
 Further modifications took place in the 17th and 18th centuries.
 For example, the north wing was added c.
 1700, and the west wing c.
 1822.

 In 1872 the building was repaired and slightly remodelled.
 Scots Baronial touches were added by James Campbell Walker.

 At the property entrance there is a detached Victorian stone gatehouse, described in 2022 as containing a "bedroom, bathroom, kitchen, sitting room".
 Another building was a Courtyard Cottage with "3 bedrooms, sitting room, kitchen, shower room, WC".
 The grounds included a Vatican walled garden, a vegetable garden, greenhouse, maze, pond, tennis court and helicopter pad.

 20th century events

 Myres is set amongst 44 acre of gardens, farmlands and policies.
 The Fairlie family has been associated with Myres for some time.
 There are Fairlie memorabilia at Myres including shooting diaries as far back as 1903.
 A recording is noted in the year 1915 that James Ogilvy Reginald Fairlie, Chamberlain to His Majesty, resident of Myres was killed in action in World War I. His brother was the distinguished Scot architect Reginald Fairlie.

-David Fairlie owned the castle in the 1960's and completed some alterations.
+David Fairlie owned the castle in the 1960s and completed some alterations.
 It was sold in 1999 and the new owner completed "a major refurbishment project ... adding 10 bathrooms, complete rewiring, plumbing and heating system".

 In August 2022, the property was listed for sale.
 At the time, it was being used as a private home and as a venue that could be rented.